 Finally

-If you go though much of pressures and overwhelmed by tasks to be done, this approach helps a lot.
+If you go though much of pressures and overwhelmed by tasks to be done, this Getting Things Done methodology helps a lot.
 Have you ever used it?
 What do you use to manage your life?